tawn33y/github-viewer-for-linkedin/README.md

 # github-viewer-for-linkedin

-An extension that gets a user's README and top repos from Github and renders them on their LinkedIn page.
+An extension that gets a user's README/repos from Github, and renders them on their LinkedIn page.

 ![Screenshot](./screenshot.png)